The International Human Rights Framework on the Right of Peaceful Assembly

 According to Article 21(1)(d) of Ghana’s 1992 Constitution (as amended): "All persons shall have the right to freedom of assembly, including freedom to take part in processions and demonstrations...."

 Authorisation is not required to hold an assembly.
 Under Section 1(1) of the 1994 Public Order Act (Act 491), any person wishing to hold an assembly in a public place must notify the police not less than five days in advance.
 The notification must be in writing and signed by or on behalf of the organisers of the assembly, specifying the date, place, and timings of the assembly; its nature; and the proposed route and destination, if any.
-Under sub-section 4 of Section 1, where the police officer
+Under Section 1(4) of the Act, where the police officer

 has reasonable grounds to believe that the special event if held may lead to violence or endanger public defence, public order, public safety, public health or the running of essential services or violate the rights and freedoms of other persons, he may request the organisers to postpone the special event to any other date or to the relocate the special event.